cd-4/git-needy.nvim/README.md

   -- Whether or not to check the current repository use_current = true,
-  -- Repos to always query for (RECOMMENDED) repos = {},
+  -- Repos to always query for (RECOMMENDED)
+  -- Must be in the form of org/repo or user/repo repos = {},
   -- Github workflow statuses to watch for statuses = { "pending", "waiting" },